-In Turkey, a dissolution of a marriage can only be decided by the court.
+In Turkey, dissolution of a marriage can only be decided by the court.
 If you want to file for divorce, you should apply to the relevant competent court and submit a divorce petition.
 Benefiting from the assistance of a lawyer can be highly critical in this procedure.
-Please be aware that in addition to court fees, if you would like to receive legal assistance or counselling from a lawyer, you will be required to pay a lawyer's fee.
+Please be aware that if you would like to receive legal assistance or counselling from a lawyer, you will be required to pay lawyer's fee and in addition you may be required to pay possible court fees.

-However, if you are unable to afford a lawyer's fee, you may approach to the bar association in the province where you are registered and request legal aid.
+However, if you are unable to afford lawyer's fee, you may approach the bar association in the province where you are registered and request legal aid.
 A bar association is the professional public body of lawyers.
-Under each bar association, there is a Legal Aid Bureau established to provide legal aid and assistance services to persons who cannot afford lawyer and court fees.
+Under each bar association, there is a Legal Aid Bureau established to provide free-of-charge legal aid and assistance services to persons who cannot afford lawyer and court fees.
 All persons seeking international protection, persons having an international protection status, persons under temporary protection as well as stateless individuals are entitled to benefit from the services of Legal Aid Bureaus in Turkey.
-You are however required to make an application and provide several documents explaining and/or in proof of your demand.
-For a detailed information, please contact the local bar association in the province where you are registered.
+You are, however, required to make an application and provide several documents explaining and/or in proof of your demand.
+For detailed information, please contact the local bar association in the province where you are registered.